Mariners vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 15 doubles, two triples, eight home runs, 26 walks and 44 RBI (68 total hits).
+- Semien has 72 hits with 17 doubles, two triples, nine home runs, 26 walks and 47 RBI.
 He's also stolen seven bases.

-- Semien hopes to build on a 21-game hitting streak in this matchup.
-During his last 10 games he is batting .250 with three doubles, a triple, a home run, two walks and six RBI.
+- Semien has recorded a base hit in 22 straight games.
+During his last 10 games he is hitting .304 with five doubles, a triple, two home runs, two walks and eight RBI.

 Semien Recent Games